DaVikingMan/FalconXOS/CONTRIBUTING.md

 <br>
 -Write what things are being affected by this contribution and if any issues are fixed.
 <br>
--Dont use bad words in the pull request or when publishing an issue
+-Don't use bad words in the pull request or when publishing an issue
 <br>
 -List what version of FalconXOS is being affected at the top
 <br>